MatthewSheely/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

-In this section, we will observe the traffic between VMs (DC-1 & Client-1).
-To do this we will need to use the private IP Address of the Ubuntu VM(DC-1) and ping from the Windows 10 VM (Client-1).
+In this section, we will observe traffic between VMs (DC-1 & Client-1).
+To do this we will need to use the private IP Address of the Ubuntu VM(DC-1) and ping the Ubuntu VM from the Windows 10 VM (Client-1).

 <h3>Observe ICMP</h3>